Remi-Gau/eCobidas/how_to_render_the_checklist.md

 ### Making the new schema available to the cobidas-ui

-If the previous step went smoothly you now need to make the newly created files available on the remote of your schema-standardization repository so that the cobidas-ui repository can 'see' them.
-This you can do by committing the files newly created on your local schema-standardization repository and pushing them the remote.
+If the previous step went smoothly you now need to make the newly created files available on the remote of your reproschema repository so that the cobidas-ui repository can 'see' them.
+This you can do by committing the files newly created on your local reproschema repository and pushing them the remote.
 For example if the schema is hosted on the `neurovault` branch of your `origin` remote repository, the following should do the trick (assuming that you are already on the `neurovault` branch of your local repo):

 ```
 git add --all